Smart Beta Portfolio Strategy Disclosure

 The selection and relative weights of ETFs in the smart beta portfolio for a given allocation of stocks and bonds is determined by Goldman Sachs.
 Goldman Sachs may, at its discretion based on an evaluation of market conditions, change the relative weights of sub-asset classes within a particular allocation of stocks and bonds.
 For example, the target percentages of U.S. stocks, international developed market stocks, and emerging market stocks in a portfolio may vary even though the investor makes no change to the portfolio’s overall stock/bond allocation.

 Betterment places trades to achieve the designated ETF allocations but retains discretionary authority not to recommend a portfolio it deems unsuitable for a client’s investment needs.
 Goldman Sachs reevaluates quarterly the selection of ETFs for each allocation, at which time Goldman Sachs may add or remove ETFs from the smart beta portfolio.
 Although Betterment will endeavor to implement changes to the smart beta portfolio as soon as possible after they are communicated by Goldman Sachs, there may be a delay of up to ten business days.
-If Goldman Sachs adds an ETF to the smart beta portfolio, Betterment will allocate only new investor contributions to that ETF.
+If Goldman Sachs adds an ETF to the smart beta portfolio, Betterment typically will obtain exposure to that ETF through future investor contributions, dividend reinvestments, and/or rebalancing transactions to correct drift in the portfolio’s overall allocation.

 The ETFs in the smart beta portfolio may be less diversified than the ETFs for comparable asset classes in Betterment’s core portfolio because the smart beta ETFs may concentrate their investments in certain industries or groups of industries, or exclude certain securities that do not satisfy the factor criteria.
 This may increase the risk of loss due to adverse economic, business, or other developments that affect those industries or companies.
 Reduced diversification also may increase the volatility of the smart beta portfolio relative to Betterment’s core portfolio.